barotto/IBMulator/README.md

 with the original ROM.
 The goal is to create a faithful emulation of the machine, complete of the characteristic 4-quadrant graphical user interface.

-IBMulator currently emulates only the PS/1 with the 80286 CPU (model 2011.)
+IBMulator currently emulates only the PS/1 type 2011, with the 80286 CPU.

 In order to use the program you need the original ROM, which is copyrighted by IBM.
 You won't find it distributed with this package.